shieldskcd/tpmc/README.md

 ## Module 8: Putting the Pieces Together: Building a Program
 1. This module will be designed to fill any gaps in the knowledge of a programmer trying to write a program.
 2. Created problem statment description and flowchart in Mod8 folder
+3. Created the basic code to run textpro.py.
+Code will look for interrogative words (how? why? etc.) and capitalize.
+This is performed through a function called sentence maker.
+4. If an interrogative is found, it will add a question mark (?) to the string.
+Otherwise, it will produce a period at the end of the phrase.
+5. Printed the newly formatted sentence to the screen.
+6. Created a while looop that will continue to present the "Say Something" input and accept input until the ```\end``` phrase is entered.
+7. We then call the sentence maker function and tell it to operate against the user_input string to format the sentences correctly.
+8. We used the .join function on the items in the string to properly concatenate the items in the list.
+9. Module is complete.

+## Module 9: List Comprehensions